Cornell-MAE-UG/fa25-portfolio-joacopm5/_projects/2025-engrd-actuator.md

 W \approx 5.3\,\text{kN}, \qquad \frac{W}{F_{\text{act}}} \approx 1.2.
 $$

 To maximize mechanical advantage, we trade lift.
-In order to maximize MA and lift for bar length $L$ within the workspace, we set \alpha = 90^\circ$, allow more stroke, increase $L$ or use a beefier actuator.
+In order to maximize MA and lift for bar length $L$ within the workspace, we set $\alpha = 90^\circ$, allow more stroke, increase $L$ or use a beefier actuator.